Caledonia Mining Corporation Plc: Result of Placing

 FURTHER, THIS ANNOUNCEMENT IS FOR INFORMATION PURPOSES ONLY AND IS NOT AN OFFER OF SECURITIES IN ANY JURISDICTION.

-ST HELIER, Jersey, March 24, 2023 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc ("Caledonia" or the "Company") (NYSE AMERICAN: CMCL; AIM: CMCL; VFEX: CMCL) is pleased to announce that, further to the announcement made at 7.05 a.m. today regarding the Fundraise (the “Launch Announcement”), it has raised, subject to certain conditions, approximately £8.7 million (approximately US$10.6 million) before expenses under the Placing.
+ST HELIER, Jersey, March 24, 2023 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc ("Caledonia" or the "Company") CMCLCMCLCMCL)) is pleased to announce that, further to the announcement made at 7.05 a.m. today regarding the Fundraise (the "Launch Announcement"), it has raised, subject to certain conditions, approximately £8.7 million (approximately US$10.6 million) before expenses under the Placing.
 The Placing received strong support from new and existing institutional investors.
 As announced in the Launch Announcement, it is expected that the Zimbabwe Placing will remain open until 12.00 p.m. on 31 March 2023 and a further announcement will be made in respect thereof in due course.

 A total of 781,749 Placing Shares have been placed with domestic and international institutional and sophisticated investors, conditional on Admission, at the Placing Price.
 Cenkos, Liberum, and Standard Bank acted as joint bookrunners in relation to the Placing.